hajekj/php-runtime/README.md

 Custom PHP runtime image used on my personal server.

 ## Introduction
 This image is a runtime image for hosting PHP workloads on a virtual machine in Docker.
 This image is likely to be accompanied with a MySQL container.
-The major point of this image is to replicate [WEDOS](https://wedos.cz) hosting setup, where multiple sites are hosted within the same image.
+The major point of this image is to replicate [WEDOS](https://wedos.cz) hosting setup, where multiple sites are hosted within the same image while persisting the feel of Azure's App Service on Linux.

 ## Installation
 1. Install Docker on the target machine